-- The aging and heavier population; - · An active and increased life expectancy among the aging baby-boomer generation; - · Painful and expensive surgical procedures with a moderate to high incidence of complications; - · Emerging technologies to treat obesity, GERD, Barrett's Esophagus and other intraperitoneal abnormalities; and - An increased awareness of the benefits of minimally invasive surgery.
+- The aging and heavier population; - An active and increased life expectancy among the aging baby-boomer generation; - Painful and expensive surgical procedures with a moderate to high incidence of complications; - Increasing need to treat obesity, GERD, Barrett's Esophagus and other intraperitoneal abnormalities; and - An increased awareness of the benefits of minimally invasive surgery.

 Our lead product candidates are designed for use in operations necessitated in large part by obesity.
 The incidence of obesity (defined as 100 pounds over ideal body weight) is increasing, despite increased public awareness of the health risks associated with obesity and the growth of the diet and fitness industries.
-According to recent surveys and medical journal reports, approximately two thirds of individuals living in the United States are overweight and as many as 70 million Americans, roughly 25% of the U.S. population, are currently considered obese.
+According to recent surveys and medical journal reports, roughly 25% of the U.S. population is considered obese.
 Some estimates project that 100 million Americans, or approximately 35% of the anticipated U.S. population, will be obese by the year 2017.
-The incidence of obesity is increasing not only in the U.S., but is becoming a problem in industrialized countries worldwide, including China and India.
+The incidence of obesity is increasing not only in the U.S., but is becoming a problem world-wide, including in newly industrialized countries such as China and India.

-Current treatment options for obesity include exercise and dieting, prescription drugs, bariatric surgical alternatives and, in the near future, gastric stimulators.
+Current treatment options for obesity include exercise and dieting, prescription drugs and bariatric surgical alternatives.
 Exercise and dieting are often not successful, and, if successful, the results are often not permanent.
 In addition, although there are a number of drug alternatives currently in the market for treating obesity, they often result in moderate weight loss (typically no more than 10% of body weight).

 As a result of the foregoing, bariatric surgery has become more prevalent as an alternative.
-Approximately 350,000 - 400,000 bariatric surgical procedures are performed annually worldwide.
+An estimated 350,000 to 400,000 bariatric surgical procedures are performed annually worldwide.
 Bariatric surgery is usually recommended for those people with a body mass index (BMI) of 35 or higher or for those who are approximately 100 pounds overweight.
 Currently the most common bariatric surgery methods include gastric bypass, gastric banding and gastroplasty.
-The leading and most successful type of bariatric surgery is gastric bypass, which combines the creation of a small stomach pouch to restrict food intake and the construction of bypasses of the duodenum and other segments of the small intestine, thereby decreasing the body's ability to absorb nutrients from food.
-Other types of bariatric surgery include gastric banding, in which a small inflatable/dilatable band (which allows adjustment to the size of the opening between the pouch and the stomach) is placed around the upper part of the stomach, creating a small pouch, so that patients feel full sooner, and vertical banding gastroplasty, or stomach stapling, in which a band and staples are used to create a small stomach pouch.
+Gastric bypass combines the creation of a small stomach pouch to restrict food intake and the construction of bypasses of the duodenum and other segments of the small intestine, thereby decreasing the body's ability to absorb nutrients from food.
+In gastric banding procedures, a small inflatable/dilatable band (which allows adjustment to the size of the opening between the pouch and the stomach) is placed around the upper part of the stomach, creating a small pouch, so that patients feel full sooner.
+In vertical banding gastroplasty procedures, or stomach stapling, a band and staples are used to create a small stomach pouch.
 These procedures are expensive, require significant incisions and have a moderate to high level of complications.